SeSa-1988/django-docker-starter/README.md

 4. Optional: Rename the project folder
 `mv project yourchosenname` <br />
-*(Within the project and the files the reference is "project", even though you have a custom foldername)*
+*(This way in the settings etc. the project is named "project", while you can have a custom foldername)*

 5. Attach to the web container (or use Visual Studio Code with the extension "Dev Containers" to open the container) `make shell`